alo9507/JustKeepClicking/content/blog/pair-programmaing-true-cost-of-software-development/index.md

 <h2>The Time to Release Equation</h2>

-Endlessly debatable, but here’s what I take to be a more realistic equation determing time to release a new feature:
+Endlessly debatable, but here’s what I take to be a more realistic equation for determing time to release a new feature:

 <img src="./FinalEquation.svg" alt="final_equation" class="equation">